Robert Ley: Rise in the Nazi Party

 Ley rejoined the re-founded Nazi Party in March 1925, shortly after the party's ban was lifted (membership number 18,441).
 He was named Deputy Gauleiter of the Southern Rhineland (later, Rhineland) that month, and was promoted to Gauleiter on 17 July.
 In September 1925, he became a member of the National Socialist Working Association, a short-lived group of northern and western German Gauleiters, organized and led by Gregor Strasser, which advocated a more working-class focus for the Party and unsuccessfully sought to amend the Party program.
 At a meeting on 24 January 1926, however, Ley joined with others in raising objections to Strasser's proposed new draft program and it was shelved.
 Shortly thereafter, the Working Association was dissolved following the Bamberg Conference.

 In March 1928, Ley became the editor and publisher of a virulently anti-Semitic Nazi newspaper, the Westdeutscher Beobachter (West German Observer) in Cologne.
-On 20 May 1928, he was elected to the Prussian Landtag, and also was appointed to the Rhenish provincial legislature.
+On 20 May 1928, he was elected to the Prussian Landtag, and also was appointed to the provincial parliament of the Rhine Province.
 He was first elected to the Reichstag in September 1930 from electoral constituency 20, Cologne-Aachen, a seat he retained until May 1945.
 He remained as the Gauleiter of Rhineland until 1 June 1931 when his Gau was divided into two and new leaders named.

 On 21 October 1931, Ley was brought to Munich party headquarters as the Deputy to Strasser, then the head of party organization.
 Ley was styled Reichsorganisationsinspekteur and conducted inspection visits to the various Gaue.
 On 10 June 1932, following a further organizational restructuring by Strasser, Ley was named one of two Reichsinspecteurs with oversight of approximately half the Gaue.
 Furthermore, he was made the Acting Landesinspekteur for Bavaria with direct responsibility for the six Bavarian Gaue.
 This was a short-lived initiative by Strasser to centralize control over the Gaue.
 However, it was unpopular with the Gauleiters and was repealed on Strasser's fall from power.
 Strasser resigned on 8 December 1932 in a break with Hitler over the future direction of the Party.
 Hitler himself took over as Reichsorganisationsleiter and installed Ley as his Stabschef (Chief of Staff).
 The positions of Reichsinspecteur and Landesinspekteur were abolished.
 When Hitler became Reich Chancellor in January 1933, Ley accompanied him to Berlin.
 On 2 June 1933, Ley was among those raised to Reichsleiter, the second highest political rank in the Nazi Party.
 This was followed on 14 September 1933 by his appointment to the reconstituted Prussian State Council by Prussian Minister-President Hermann Göring.
 On 3 October 1933, Ley was named to Hans Frank's Academy for German Law and, on 10 November 1934, Hitler finally formally promoted Ley to the position of Reichsorganisationsleiter.
 Ley would retain these positions until the fall of the Nazi regime.